What Is Bipolar Disorder?

 - Bipolar II disorder is diagnosed when the individual has displayed at least one episode of hypomania.
 No manic episodes can be documented in the individual, and they may or may not have had depression.

-According to APA, individuals with a diagnosis of bipolar disorder are very often also diagnosed with other mental health disorders (comorbidity).
-One of the most common dual diagnoses is a diagnosis of bipolar disorder and a substance use disorder.
-APA reports that alcohol is the most commonly abused substance in individuals with bipolar disorder.
+Individuals with a diagnosis of bipolar disorder are very often also diagnosed with other mental health disorders (comorbidity).
+One of the most common dual diagnoses is a diagnosis of bipolar disorder and a Alcohol Use Disorder (AUD).
+According to that alcohol is the most commonly abused substance in individuals with bipolar disorder.

 The research that describes the prevalence of co-occurring bipolar disorder and alcohol use disorder often combines both bipolar I and bipolar II disorders.